 A number of Australian dairy regions sit in the most fire-prone areas in the world.
-Spring is a good time to plan and prepare to best protect your family, staff, livestock, dairy and machinery from all types of fire threat.
+Out of the fire season, use our Dairy Farm Fire Plan (PDF, 3.4MB), early to best protect your family, staff, livestock, dairy and machinery from all types of fire threat.

 A key to minimising the impact of fire on your business is to think ahead and be prepared.
 The toolkit helps you to make your fire plan using the following three steps:

 1. Preparation: fuel breaks, power options and livestock, feed and machinery management

 3. Recovery : getting back to normal as soon as possible

 The video below takes you through planning tips step by step.